johnconraddomingo/copilot.suncorp/foundationals/01-basic-usage.md

 ## Demos

-In this first demo, we're going to explore the core functionality of GitHub Copilot, which is Code Completion.
+In this demo, we're going to explore the core functionality of GitHub Copilot, which is Code Completion.

 We are going to learn the basics of how you can leverage this AI-powered tool to enhance your coding experience.